-Quickly, Reuben reached behind and checked where exactly the arrows had pierced his skin – on the right side, far away from both his spine, his lungs and his heart, so the injury was not life threatening.
+Quickly, Reuben reached behind and checked where exactly the arrows had pierced his skin—on the right side, far away from his spine, his lungs, and his heart, so the injury was not life threatening.
 He wondered why he had passed out in the first place.
 He must have been thrown forward by the arrows and knocked his head on something.
-Of course he couldn't remember feeling any pain in his head, but that was the only logical conclusion.
+Of course, he couldn't remember feeling any pain in his head, but that was the only logical conclusion.

 Because of this stupidity he now was here, probably the prisoner of the very men who earlier this day had had the audacity to demand his surrender.
 He, a prisoner?
+Bah!
 His face contorted in a grim smile.
-'We will see about that', he thought.
+We'll see about that.

 Nimbly, he jumped to his feet.
 The arrows in his back twisted a bit from the motion.
 It was a curious feeling.

 In a flash, he examined his surroundings.
 He was in a friendly, warm-looking room with a carpet on the floor and drapes displaying a cheery pattern of flowers in front of the narrow windows.
 Quickly, he took a few steps along the wall to measure the space.
 The room was about fifteen feet wide and twenty-three feet long.
 Its furniture looked well-made, and consisted of a comfortable bed, a chest, a wardrobe built into the wall, two chairs, and a table with a chess board on top.
 Beside the chess board stood a little vase, in which he could see a few daisies.
 Reuben frowned.
 This didn't look much like a prison cell.

 He went to the door and pushed.
 It swung open, easily.
 A further indication that his original theory had not been correct.
 Reuben knew from long experience that prisons tended not to have unlocked doors.